 [I post this at Tumblr yesterday in response to an anonymous questioner using that platform’s “ask” feature.
 I am posting it here because this is generally where I keep longer pieces I’ve written.
 The questioner asked me if I had any thoughts on how the novel rose to cultural prominence, despite the form’s many critics, and he said that his question was inspired by recent events surrounding Jack Thompson, a notoriously censorious opponent of video games.
 And this is my reply:]

-Had to google Mr. Thompson, but now I think I am on your train of thought.
-So, how did the novel get taken seriously, and how might other upstart art forms follow suit?
+How did the novel get taken seriously, and how might other upstart art forms follow suit?
 Three ways, by my quickly dashed-off reckoning:

 1. Constantly reinvent by parodying the prior trashy or unfashionable or outdated genres that have characterized the form.
 Don Quixote is the textbook case: prose narrative is characterized by stupid romances?
 Rewrite them to make them seem false and your own version true.
 And novelists took Cervantes’s hint.
 Austen does it to Gothic romances and Byronic poetry, Flaubert does it to romantic literature in Madame Bovary, Joyce does it to the domestic realist novel in Ulysses, and postcolonial feminism makes an industry out of it, with Things Fall Apart rewriting Heart of Darkness, Wide Sargasso Sea rewriting Jane Eyre, Foe rewriting Robinson Crusoe, and Beloved rewriting every nineteenth-century American classic in sight.
 “All those older novels were lying to you, but my novel is telling you the truth.”